-For undergraduates, I also occasionally offer an interdisciplinary sophomore seminar on time and a majors seminar in metaphysics.
-For graduate students, I periodically teach our first-year Proseminar, which covers major developments in philosophy of language, metaphysics, and epistemology in the 20th century.
-And I offer specialized research seminars on topics in time, modality, rationality, and value.
+In previous years, I’ve taught our department’s PhD Proseminar, which covers major developments in philosophy of language, logic, metaphysics, and epistemology in the 20th century.
+In Fall 2021, I offered a PhD seminar on love and foundations of moral theory.
+I occasionally lead directed readings groups for PhD students, typically on either topics in modality/time or contemporary moral theory.
+And I occasionally offer specialized research seminars on topics in time, modality, rationality, and value.
+From 2016-2019 I organized PhD pedagogy training for the department.
 Links to course pages and syllabi are below (updates in progress).

 Courses and Syllabi: